 Since we’ve already discussed the fact that Obama was raised learning Standard American English, the question is then: did Obama intentionally play up his South Side Chicago variation of AAVE?
 It’s likely he was at least aware of picking it up since he wasn’t raised in Chicago or around many black Americans, for one thing.
 He’s also spoken and written extensively about his early years in Chicago when he was trying to earn the trust of low-income black families on the South Side, so it makes sense that he would want to communicate in a way that made them comfortable and painted him as trustworthy.

-To learn an accent fluently enough for the locals not to call you on it leads one to believe that he either fell into the Chicago AAVE accent quite easily or he worked incredibly hard to copy it, but rarely do non-linguists acknowledge the far more likely scenario: both of those possibilities were happening simultaneously.
+To learn an accent fluently enough for the locals not to call you on it leads one to believe that he either fell into the Chicago AAVE accent quite easily or he worked incredibly hard to copy it, but rarely do non-linguists acknowledge a third, far more likely possibility: both scenarios were happening simultaneously.
 Once he earned the trust of the community and won his office, he remained largely popular with the very same people he had supposedly tricked into voting for him.

-People in the ’90s got a good chuckle when Toni Morrison called Bill Clinton “America’s first black president.”
-Everyone has always referenced it in a way that made me think it was a compliment, a nod towards what made him so popular with black voters.
+People in the ’90s had a good chuckle when Toni Morrison called Bill Clinton “America’s first black president.”
+Everyone has always referenced it in a way that made me think it was a compliment, a nod towards what made him so popular with black voters – people have even asked Obama about it in interviews.
 Yet there are only rare references to Morrison explaining what she’d really meant.
 She clarified it in an interview with Time: